Rusty14/Rusty14.github.io/README.md

 Since then modified to be served up using Jekyll

 #Todo:
-create & link new page
 post photo
 create comment able page
+new favicon
+mobile phone supprot